MeysamBavi/group-expense-manager/README.md

 ### Expenses
 **Expenses** sheet contains the list of all expenses.
 You add a new row every time somebody pays for something.
-Each expense has a payer; The person who paid for the expense.
+Each expense has a payer; The person who paid for the expense and lent money to the group.
 Each member has a *share weight* associated with that expense, showing how much of it is their share.
 *share weight* should be a non-negative integer or a boolean value (true is equivalent to 1, false to 0).
-A zero *share weight* means that member is not included in the expenses.
+A zero *share weight* means that member is not included in the expense.
 *Share Amount* is calculated via an Excel formula based on total amount, sum of *share weight*s and the member's *share weight*.

 ### Transactions
 **Transactions** sheet contains the list of all transactions.
 To state that you have paid some of your debts to the group, add a new row.
 Each transaction has a *receiver*.
-The amount of transaction will be reduced from your overall debt and the debt state between you and receiver will be updated.
+The amount of transaction will be reduced from your overall debt and the debt state between you and *receiver* will be updated.

 ### Debt Matrix
 **Debt Matrix** sheet contains the debt state between each two members.
 This matrix is calculated based on *expenses* *transactions* and *base state* **only** when you run the *update* command.